It starts with an aching.

 The confusion becomes anxiety, “Oh, oh, no.” he tries to go for the Archivist’s hands but the thought of touch makes them itch.

-“Don’t touch me!” they yell, static marring each syllable.
+“Don’t touch me!” they hiss, static marring each syllable.

 He pulls his hands back, the anxiety becomes terror, “J―…do, do you know who I am?”

 They don’t, they shake their head.
 He looks sad, very sad.
+Fuzzy at the edges.
 Scared, too.
-Fuzzy at the edges.
+But the fear isn’t…right.

 “J―, c-come on, it’s me.
 It, it’s M―!
 You, you know me!
 You have to!”